relativitydev/relativity.testing.framework/CONTRIBUTING.md

 Create a [new issue](https://github.com/relativitydev/relativity.testing.framework/issues/new) in the Relativity Testing Framework repository.
 We will triage the ticket, and move it to the appropriate location.
-Be sure to include the following information:

-* **Use a clear and descriptive title** for the issue to identify the problem.
-* In the description **Include the names of the libraries** that you think the issue is coming from.
-* **Describe the steps which reproduce the problem**.
-* **Provide specific examples to demonstrate the steps**.
-If there is a test that can be run to reproduce the issue, please include a link to it.
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-Please include any errors or stacktraces, if applicable.
-* **Explain which behavior you expected to see instead and why**.
-* Add a `bug` label to the issue.

-Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Relativity.Testing.Framework) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Relativity.Testing.Framework?** What's the most recent version in which the problem doesn't happen?
-* **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

-Include details about your configuration and environment:

-* **Which version of Relativity.Testing.Framework components are you using?**
-* **What type and version of environment are you testing against?**

 ### <a name="suggesting-enhancements">Suggesting Enhancements</a>